Varun-Nirala/Examples/GlfwUsage_ex1/README.md

 		/glfw3dll.lib

 For Visual Studio 2022, we use lib-vc2022/.

-To show how to use GLFW library in C/C++.
-CMakeList file on how to create a simple project with all linking.

 # Description
 GLFW is a free, Open Source, multi-platform lib for OpenGL, OpenGLES & Vulkan app dev.